Inclusion and Equity

 NAMA TV Writers Lab, Feature Film Writers Lab or Showrunner Program: The Native American Media Alliance (NAMA) is a new initiative designed to advocate for Native American representation in the entertainment industry.
 The Native American TV Writers Lab is five-week program designed to familiarize participants with the format, characters and storyline structure of television.
 A total of 8 writers are accepted.
 The Feature Film Writers Lab is an annual program for talented and aspiring screenwriters.
 Over the course of 10 weeks chosen fellows develop a new screenplay, meet with partner studios and receive feedback on their scripts from literary professionals.
 The Showrunner program is a multi-month intensive designed to address the lack of Native American executive producers in television.

-NBCUniversal Launch TV Writers Program: Formerly NBCUniversal’s Writers on the Verge, NBCU’s Launch TV Writers Program develops diverse writers whose distinct points of view and lived experiences provide unique perspectives to the writers’ room.
+NBCUniversal Launch TV Writers Program: The NBC TV Writers Program is our premier program for emerging episodic television writers with the goal of creating the next generation of showrunners and content creators.
+The program, which replaces the long-standing Writers on the Verge, develops writers whose distinct points of view and lived experiences provide unique perspectives to the writers’ room.
 During the eight-month program, writers develop an original pilot to which they retain all rights.
 They are paired with NBCUniversal programming executives from the NBCU Television and Streaming portfolio and Universal Studio Group who mentor them, as they write their original pilot and polish samples for staffing consideration.
 Writers also attend weekly evening workshops to enhance their creative and professional skills, including branding, pitching, and interviewing, as well as expand on their knowledge of the ever-changing television landscape.
 Additionally, they have opportunities to learn from and build relationships with industry professionals, including network and studio executives, showrunners, agents, and managers.
 At the conclusion of the program, participating writers will be considered for available staff writer positions on NBCU Television and Streaming as well as Universal Studio Group series.
-Writers must be at least 21 years old, authorized to work in the United States, must reside in Los Angeles during the program as workshops are in-person, and cannot have received a staff writing credit on more than one broadcast, cable, or streaming scripted series.
+Applicants are encouraged to review the FAQs carefully as they are designed to guide you in creating a strong submission.

-NHMC Writers Program: Ten diverse Latinx writers nationwide are selected for a 7-week intense writers lab.
-At the end of the program, these writers will have either a half-hour or hourlong original series pilot, which they will pitch to Industry leaders, beginning with our partners at ABC and NBC.
-Over the 7-week duration writers work with a professional writing mentor, meet and speak with professional industry writers, and build a community of Latinx writers.
+NHMC's Series Scriptwriters Program: Ten diverse Latinx writers nationwide are selected for an eight-week intense writers lab.
+At the end of the program, these writers will have either a half-hour or hourlong original series pilot, which they will pitch to Industry leaders, beginning with our partners at ABC & NBC.
+Over the eight-week duration writers work with a professional writing mentor, meet and speak with professional industry writers, and build a community of Latinx writers.
 The program is officially conducted virtually.
-You must be 18 years or older, live in the United States, and must have access to reliable internet connection to participate in daily video conferencing.